The Evolution of a Living Room (Modern Cottage / Benjamin Moore Woodlawn Blue)

-Just after the below ‘During’ photo was taken, I put my drapes back up and added a cream shag rug.
 But, without accessories, the space began to feel void of personality.
 Isn’t it interesting how some people can live contently in a minimalist space, while others find happiness in eclectic rooms filled with their ‘favorite things’?
 I’m realizing that I’m definitely one of those people who draws energy from ‘collected spaces’.
 I began to miss my gallery wall over the sofa.
 (See: I Miss my Gallery Wall: The Great Debate – Simplicity vs. Eclectic / Collected Decor).

-So I added some new artwork to the room, starting with these two large pieces over the sofa.
+So I added some new artwork to the room, starting with these two large pieces over the sofa (below).
 (Note, I found them in a local store but I’ve since seen the eiffel tower piece at Z Gallerie.
 They are by artist Avery Tillman).
 You might recall that I didn’t like the color of the frames they came in so I spray painted them cream.
 See Love the Art, but Hate the Frame?
 How to change it in 2 easy steps!
 That’s pretty much all we had on the walls for a few months.

 That new artwork satisfied my craving for “more” for awhile, but the room still felt unfinished to me.
 So, over the past month or so, I decided it was time to ‘finish’ it in the ‘collected’ style I’m most comfortable with!